 El Toro Park or El Toro Community Park got press from the Orange County Register a day after its grand opening in September 2010, where reporter Erika Ritchie gave a great run-down of Lake Forest plans.
-I have only visited this park twice, to get a better feel for what it’s like on a daily basis – read the comments section.

 Location: The playground is located very near the Laguna Hills Mall.
 Take the El Toro Road exit off Interstate 405.
 Turn towards the mountains and away from the mall (if you are coming from the north, it’s a little tricky because you have to do a little jog on Via Carlota to get to the actual El Toro Road).
 Get ready to make a quick right onto Rockfield.
 Take Rockfield almost to Los Alisos and make a left onto Larkwood Lane.
 The street dead ends after you pass the park.
 MAP TO EL TORO PARK IN LAKE FOREST